clansofts/totpx/README.md

 # TOTPX - Two-Factor Authentication (2FA) REST API

-A secure and lightweight REST API built with Rust and Actix-web that implements Time-based One-Time Password (TOTP) authentication for enhanced security.
+A secure and lightweight REST API built with Rust and Axum that implements Time-based One-Time Password (TOTP) authentication for enhanced security.

 ## 🚀 Features